jswesner/covid_sd/outputs/past_analyses.md

 To predict hospital bed needs, ICU needs, and ventilator needs in South Dakota due to COVID-19.

-# Updates

-\*We updated the model from previous versions by 1) varying generation times in each simulation and 2) varying hospitalization rates, icu rates, and ventilator rates in each simulation.
-Previous versions of this model assumed fixed rates for these parameters.

 # General Approach and Justification